telosnetwork/telos-docs/docs/overview/getting-started/overview.md

 ## Core layer Consensus Protocol aBFT

-At the core layer of block confirmation, Telos uses a asynchronous Byzantine Fault Tolerance consensus mechanism that allows transactions to be processed asynchronously and continue to operate if some of the networks nodes fail or act malicously.
+At the core layer of block confirmation, Telos uses a asynchronous Byzantine Fault Tolerance consensus mechanism that processes transactions asynchronously and continue to operate if some of the networks nodes fail or act malicously.